FOIL-NU/sSMLM_code/hpc/README.md

 - `makescripts.py`: script for making job scripts for the HPC cluster

 For running ImageJ/ThunderSTORM on the HPC cluster, you would need the following:
-- `imagej.sif`: Singularity container for ImageJ containing ThunderSTORM
+- `imagej.sif`: Singularity container for ImageJ containing ThunderSTORM.
+Download the container [here](https://cloud.sylabs.io/library/whyeo/collection/imagej) and place it in the `home` directory
 - `fake_zcali.yaml`: Dummy z calibration file for ThunderSTORM to run astigmatism analysis

 Finally, the `imagej_scripts` directory contains the ImageJ macro scripts for running ThunderSTORM on the HPC cluster.
 It contains the following files: